darothen/py-mie/README.md

 Mie Library
 ===========

-This library wraps several implementations of Mie theory calculators ([1], [2], ... ) with a Python interface.
+This library wraps several Fortran implementations of Mie theory calculators ([1], [2], ... ) with a Python interface.
+The Fortran code itself has not been changed from their original form, and two-levels of drivers are available to run them.
+At the moment, an interface to the raw Mie codes (with all input parameters and output quantities) is not provided, although this functionality will probably be added in the future.

 Installation
 ------------